MaXianbibi/MaXianbibi/README.md

 ### 🔭 Current Project

-🚧 Building a **more efficient, faster, and cleaner** clone of <code>n8n</code>, because I really dislike the original's performance and complexity.
+🚧 Developing a modern and streamlined alternative to n8n, addressing its performance bottlenecks and limitations in open-source transparency.

 ---